KPourgourides/UAVTrafficPy/paper/paper.md

 # Summary

-This paper introduces UAVTrafficPy, an open-source Python package for scientific analysis and visualization of UAV-based traffic data, with a focus on urban environments, such as arterial roads and signalized intersections.
-The package provides tools to extract, reconstruct and visualize traffic information at multiple levels: individual vehicles, interactions between successive vehicles, and intersection dynamics.
+This paper introduces [UAVTrafficPy](https://github.com/KPourgourides/UAVTrafficPy), an open-source Python package for scientific analysis and visualization of UAV-based traffic data, with a focus on urban environments, such as arterial roads and signalized intersections.
+The package offers tools to extract, reconstruct, and visualize UAV-based traffic information across multiple analytical scales: (a) microscopic – focusing on the behavior and movement of individual vehicles, (b) mesoscopic – examining interactions between successive vehicles, and (c) macroscopic – analyzing traffic dynamics at the intersection level.

 # Statement of need

 The introduction of UAV-based data collection methods in transportation research [@Barmpounakis2020] [@Krajewski2018] has unlocked new possibilities which were inaccessible in the past due to the limitations of traditional sensor-based methods, such as loop detectors, static cameras and probe vehicles equiped with tracking technologies.
 These conventional methods suffer from different drawbacks, such as sparse data inflow, limited coverage of the traffic network, high installation and maintenance costs, and the inability to capture and store high quality spatio-temporal information for individual vehicles.
 Usually, they have to be combined together to compensate for their inadequencies and deliver reliable results [@Zhan2017].

 On the other hand, the rapid deployment of coordinated and camera-equipped UAVs above traffic networks enables researchers to overcome these limitations, as they can acquire large volumes of data for all individual vehicles in a potentially large area, with high spatio-temporal resolution [@Gupta2021].
 This can transform the landscape of traffic analysis in transportation, provided that appropriate tools are developed.
-[UAVTrafficPy](https://github.com/KPourgourides/UAVTrafficPy) aims to bridge the gap between UAV-based data collection and meaningful, hollistic traffic analysis on multiple levels.
+UAVTrafficPy aims to bridge the gap between UAV-based data collection and meaningful, hollistic traffic analysis across multiple analytical scales.

 # State of the Field

-There are several published works that utilize UAV-based traffic data to accomplish specific goals and address particular issues, such as studying vehicle interactions [@Li2025], inferring successive vehicle spacings and their relative speeds [@Jiao2023], calibrating car-following models [@Zhang2022], treating data noise and anomalies [@Mahajan2023], investigating lane-related phenomena [@Clapes2023], and studying the resolution of queues at signalized intersections [@Hu2022].
-Additionally, there are open-source software packages that address video analysis for UAV-based traffic monitoring [@Benjdira2022] and simulation of UAV-based data collection in traffic networks [@Tsioutis2025].
+There are several published works that utilize UAV-based traffic data to accomplish specific goals and address particular issues, such as studying vehicle interactions [@Li2025], inferring successive vehicle spacings and their relative speeds [@Jiao2023], calibrating car-following models [@Zhang2022], treating noise and anomalies [@Mahajan2023], investigating lane-related phenomena [@Clapes2023], and studying the resolution of queues at signalized intersections [@Hu2022].
+Additionally, there are open-source software packages that address video analysis for UAV-based traffic monitoring [@Benjdira2022], and simulation of traffic data collection via UAVs [@Tsioutis2025].

-However, to the best of the authors' knowledge, there is currently no work similar to UAVTrafficPy, which provides tools for scientific analysis and visualization of post-video, UAV-based traffic data, on multiple levels in a single platform.
+However, to the best of the authors' knowledge, there is currently no work similar to UAVTrafficPy, which offers tools for scientific analysis and visualization of UAV-based traffic data across multiple analytical scales, in a single software package.

 # Software Functionality

-UAVTrafficPy provides users with tools for extracting, reconstructing and visualizing UAV-based traffic data on the level of individual vehicles, interactions between successive vehicles, and intersection dynamics.
+UAVTrafficPy offers tools for extracting, reconstructing and visualizing UAV-based traffic data across multiple analytical scales.
+In detail,

-**Level 1: Individual Vehicles.** Users can reconstruct and visualize trajectories, calculate time-dependent speed and acceleration profiles, compute cumulative distance travelled, visualize space-time diagrams, and detect lane changes.
+**(a) Microscopic – *focusing on the behavior and movement of individual vehicles.*** Users can reconstruct and visualize trajectories, calculate time-dependent speed and acceleration profiles, compute cumulative distance travelled, visualize space-time diagrams, and detect lane changes.

-**Level 2: Interactions between successive vehicles.** Users can compute relative dynamic gaps and relative speed differences between successive vehicles, two quantities that are commonly used as variables in the calibration of car-following models.
+**(b) Mesoscopic – *examining interactions between successive vehicles.*** Users can compute relative dynamic gaps and speed differences between successive vehicles, two quantities that are commonly used as variables in the calibration of car-following models.

-**Level 3: Intersection Dynamics**.
-Users can calculate turn ratios, extract information on traffic light phases and cycles, and compute queue-wise information such as the number of queued vehicles, the queue length, and finally the queue dissipation time.
+**(c) Macroscopic – *analyzing traffic dynamics at the intersection level.*** Users can calculate turn ratios, extract information on traffic light phases and cycles, and compute queue-wise information such as the number of queued vehicles, the queue length, and finally the queue dissipation time.

-UAVTrafficPy was developed and tested in Python 3.12, is a standalone package, and not an extension of any already existing software.
+UAVTrafficPy was developed and tested in Python 3.12, it is a standalone package, and not an extension of any already existing software.
 It requires only minimal information to operate, such as vehicle IDs, vehicle types, and 2D positional coordinates in the WGS84 system labeled by time for every vehicle.
 Once a user provides this information in the appropriate format, which is thoroughly explained in the [walkthrough](https://github.com/KPourgourides/UAVTrafficPy?tab=readme-ov-file#acquiring-the-data-in-the-correct-format) on the repository's frontpage, UAVTrafficPy can perform a wide range of tasks.
 Examples include the reconstruction of vehicle trajectories based on routes (\autoref{fig:1}) and the visualization of traffic light phases (\autoref{fig:2}) within a signalized intersection, and the extraction of the lateral distriubtion of vehicles in a road (\autoref{fig:3}) for the recognition of lane characteristics.
 These tasks were executed by using the file `20181024_d2_0900_0930.csv` from the open-source pNEUMA dataset [@Barmpounakis2020].

 ![Reconstruction of UAV-based vehicle trajectories based on their routes within a signalized intersection. \label{fig:1}](images/trajectories.png)